hemantpande/algo-practice-node/README.md

 A data structure that consists of nodes in a parent / child relationshipIf we think.
 Linked list if the special type of tree.

+Tree can also represented as a Graph, where there exists only one path to navigate between 2 nodes.

 #### Terminology -
 **Root** - The top node in a tree.
 **Child** -A node directly connected to another node when moving away from the Root.